st4rdog/st4rdog.github.io/_references/unity/tips-and-tricks.md

 * TOC
 {:toc}

-## Snap object to floor/surface/vertex
+## Snap GameObject to floor/surface/vertex

-Select an object with the Move Tool `W`, then hold `V`.
+Select an GameObject with the Move Tool `W`, then hold `V`.

 - Snap vertex to vertex - Drag the square over any vertex.
-- Snap vertex to vertex (with rounded position numbers) - Drag the square over any vertex while holding`Ctrl`.
+- Snap vertex to vertex (with rounded position numbers) - Drag the square over any vertex while holding `Ctrl`.
 - Snap vertex to surface - Drag the square over any surface while holding `Ctrl-Shift`.

 ## Attributes